01 Getting Started

 21. Click the Get Distinct Accounts button.

-22. Use the drop-down list to view the contacts.
-Now you will see that there are only distinct options.
+22. Use the dropdown list to view the contacts.
+You will now see that there are only distinct options.

 distinct accounts displayed in dropdown